Let’s learn some fun facts about moths in celebration of National Pollinator Week (June 18-24) and National Moth Week (July 21-28, 2018).

 Moths role as pollinators

-Like butterflies, moths play an important role as pollinators of flowering plants.
+Like butterflies, moths play an important role as pollinators of flowering plants, including orchids and cactus to name a few.
 Nocturnal flowers with pale or white flowers heavy with fragrance and copious dilute nectar are especially attractive to moths.
 One of the best examples of this mutually beneficial relationship is between yucca moths and yucca plants of the southwestern United States.
-In fact, their lifecycles are so tightly intertwined that neither can live without the services of the other.
+In fact, their life cycles are so tightly intertwined that neither can live without the services of the other.
 A great explanation of this relationship is on the U.S. Forest Service website.

 Moths role as herbivores and prey